Saas Bahu Achaar Pvt. Ltd.

-Saas Bahu Achaar Pvt Ltd is an Indian Drama web-series created by Arunabh Kumar and Apoorv Singh Karki under The Viral Fever for the streaming platform ZEE5.
+Saas Bahu Achaar Pvt Ltd is an Indian Drama web-series created by Arunabh Kumar and Apoorv Singh Karki under The Viral Fever for ZEE5.
 Directed by Karki and produced by Kumar, the series features Amruta Subhash, Anup Soni, Yamini Das, Anjana Sukhani, Manu Bisht, Nikhil Chawla, and Shreyansh Kaurav in prominent roles.
 The series premiered on 8 July 2022.

 Plot

 Based in the historic lanes of Chandni Chowk, Old Delhi, ‘Saas Bahu Aachar Pvt.
 Ltd.’ revolves around Suman who constantly struggles to set up an achaar business and kickstart her entrepreneurial journey with a pure-hearted intent to get her kids back from her ex-husband, Dilip.
 In this struggle, her support system is her ex mother in-law.